Correlation Between American High and Franklin High

 Returns

-The main advantage of trading using opposite American High-income and Franklin High positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if American High-income position performs unexpectedly, Franklin High can make up some of the losses.
+The main advantage of trading using opposite American High and Franklin High positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if American High position performs unexpectedly, Franklin High can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Franklin High will offset losses from the drop in Franklin High's long position.

 The idea behind American High Income Municipal and Franklin High Yield pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.